arbor-sim/arbor/doc/concepts/labels.rst

     Refer to a locset by its label.
 For example, ``(locset "synapse-sites")`` could be used in an expression to refer to a locset with the name ``"synapse-sites"``.

-.. label:: (restrict locations:locset reg:region)
+.. label:: (restrict-to locations:locset reg:region)

     The set of locations in the locset ``loc`` that are in the region ``reg``.